Preparing Your Pelvic Floor for Birth and Recovery

 Can you feel your pelvic floor muscles working well?
 Some women find that it can still be difficult to feel their pelvic floor.
 There are a number of reasons for this.
 Think about Goldilocks and the three Bears.
 Goldilocks went through a number of things – including “too hard” and “too soft”.
 This can be applied to your pelvic floor too, as we want it to be in what US based Ob/Gyn Dr Sara Gottfried calls “The Goldilocks Position” when she talks about women’s hormones.

 We want your pelvic floor to be in the “not too tight”, “not too loose”, but just right position.
-Using Your Pregnancy Pelvic Floor Course will help you to discover and check your level of pelvic floor fitness and control.
+Having a Women's Health Physiotherapy appointment will help you to discover and check your level of pelvic floor fitness and control.

 If your pelvic floor is being held “too tight” then it may have become stiff and tight and then when you try to lift your pelvic floor – it doesn’t move much, as it already in its tightened position.
 This can happen due to continually tightening the pelvic floor and not relaxing it, from over activity from some abdominal exercises or from a pre existing issue.
 Learning to relax and then contract your pelvic floor well prior to the birth is going to help it to “give more” during the birth.
 If you think or know that you have this problem, seek further advice from a professional such as a physiotherapist working in women’s health, for a pelvic floor check.

 If your pelvic floor is “too loose”, this can cause problems with bladder control.
-If you have been pregnant before and your muscles are not fully recovered, or if you didn’t get the time to do your exercises, then using Preparing Your Pelvic Floor For Birth and Recovery can help you to improve your pelvic floor fitness during this pregnancy before you give birth again.
+If you have been pregnant before and your muscles are not fully recovered, or if you didn’t get the time to do your exercises, then having a Women's Health Physiotherapy appointment can help you to improve your pelvic floor fitness during this pregnancy before you give birth again.

 If your muscles have been stretched from straining, heavy lifting or incorrect exercise practices, there are ways to check that you are indeed working the correct muscles.